trosenkrantz/RAPTOR/readme.md

 - Logging to capture data exchange.

 ## Getting Started
-1. Download a release and unzip it.
+1. Download a RAPTOR release and unzip it.
-2. Either
+2. Set up Java Runtime Environment 21 or newer, either
+   - Run the `download-java` shell script or the `download-java.cmd` script.
-   - Download Java Runtime Environment 21 (e.g. [Azul Zulu](https://www.azul.com/downloads/?version=java-21-lts&package=jre#zulu)) or newer, extracting it to a `java` dir:
+   - Download Java (e.g. [Azul Zulu](https://www.azul.com/downloads/?version=java-21-lts&package=jre#zulu)) or newer, extracting it to a `java` dir:
      ```
      ├── java
      │   ├── bin